 SIF evaluates and assigns a risk grade to each loan based on certain criteria to assess the credit quality of each loan.
 The assignment of a risk rating is done for each individual loan.
 Loans are graded from inception and on a continuing basis until the debt is repaid.
 Any adverse or beneficial trends will trigger a review of the loan risk rating.
 Each loan is assigned a risk grade based on its characteristics.
 Loans with low to average credit risk are assigned a lower risk grade than those with higher credit risk as determined by the individual loan characteristics.
-See Note 3 of the Notes to the Financial Statements for loan risk rating definition.
+See Note 3 for loan risk rating definition.